solarbearcub/secretlounge-ng/README.md

-toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications togglerequests - Toggle DM request notifications tripcode - Show or set the tripcode for your messages x - Spoiler a message (blurs media, only available for captionable attachments)
+toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications togglerequests - Toggle DM request notifications togglefilter - Toggle filtering for a given tag. tripcode - Show or set the tripcode for your messages x - Spoiler a message (blurs media, only available for captionable attachments)
 ```